CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 ![Desktop View](/assets/img/posts/2025-09-25-sisyphus-is-happy.png)

 Early on in the roguelike *Hades*, you'll likely run into Supergiant's take on Sisyphus: a cheery chap with an even cheerier boulder (just look at that big fella's winning smile!).
 You'll just as likely pick up on the allusion to that old philosophical question, is Sisyphus happy?
 More than cheap reference humour, this is the game taking its genre conventions and using them to gently poke fun at you, the player.
 After all, how could any roguelike *not* characterise Sisyphus like this?
 If there was no meaning to be found in a repetitive and unending task - you wouldn't be playing, would you?
-The worst thing one can to a joke is over-explain it, but I do want to tie in to the philosophy of humour here.
+The worst thing one can to a joke is over-explain it, but I do want to tie this in to the more general philosophy of humour.
 For Schopenhauer, humour is "the suddenly perceived incongruity between a concept and the real".
 Conceptually, that Sisyphus could be happy is absurd; in reality, you are; ergo: funny.

-...But how does any of that make <a href="https://youtu.be/C6119Q9pDAk?t=478"><strong>this</strong></a> a joke?
+...Okay, but how does any of that make <a href="https://youtu.be/C6119Q9pDAk?t=478"><strong>this</strong></a> a joke?

 {% include embed/youtube.html id='C6119Q9pDAk' %}